A better way to teach writing, with AI

 Ethiqly’s reach in classrooms around the world

-Teachers know that 1:1 interaction is the key to student success and growth, but they’re often overwhelmed with work.
-According to an EdWeek survey, only 46 percent of teachers’ time at school is spent teaching; they often spend 25 additional hours a week on other tasks, like grading and making lesson plans.
+Teachers know 1:1 interaction is key to student success, but an EdWeek survey found only 46% of teachers’ time is spent teaching, while 25 hours/week goes to other tasks like grading and making lesson plans.

 With the introduction of generative AI, Ethiqly and IDEO saw a unique opportunity to help teachers, by cutting down the time it takes to provide each student with feedback on their writing assignments.
 But to get there, they had to learn from the experts themselves.
 To kick off the project, the team headed into the classroom to co-design with students and teachers.